 The narrator states that Rainsford had a cold shudder of cold horror through his whole being.
 The word choice is showing that he is terrified. ¨His second thought was terrible.¨ If his second thought was terrible it must of not been good.

 The narrator states that Rainsford is hopeless.
 He is close to given up .Rainsford must be determined if he wants to move on.
-The word choice a peers that he is struggling.
+The word choice shows he is struggling.

 "He caught hold of a springy young sapling and to it he fastened his hunting knife, with the blade pointing down the trail; with a bit of wild grapevine he tied back the spaling."